Mara-Li/mail-export/README.md

 - **`attachments`** (`boolean`)
 - **`embeddedAttachments`** (`boolean`)

-### MailAdress
+### MailAddress
-The `MailAdress` interface represents a parsed email address in a digestible format.
+The `MailAddress` interface represents a parsed email address in a digestible format.
 - **`name`** (optional, `string`)
   - **Description**: The name associated with the email address.